 A blockchain is type of database that contains a digital recording of the history of some transactions.
 While databases and database systems come in a wide variety of structures and architectures, the blockchain data structure is more narrowly defined and blockchain systems have several features that set them apart from traditional digital ledgers or relational databases.
 Blockchain systems are normally distributed across a network of computers, thus not centrally managed, and the transactions within a blockchain are shared among all the participants of the blockchain network.
-The transactions are checked and validated through a consensus mechanism before they become part of the blockchain, that is, the blockchain that contains all the valid and executed transactions.
+The transactions are checked and validated through a consensus mechanism before they become part of the blockchain, and consensus is required so all the blockchain participants agree on the 'truth' of the blockchain, that is, the blockchain that contains all the valid and executed transactions.
 By linking transactions cryptographically to previous transactions, data immutability is secured; meaning that changing or tampering with the data becomes (practically) impossible.
 One of the main advantages of a blockchain is that transactions can be traced back all the way to the start of the blockchain, so that it can provide info of an asset on the blockchain and inform how this asset has originated and changed over time.
 Figure 3 shows a graphical representation of how a blockchain system can work; from creating a transaction, to validating that transaction, to finally appending the transaction to the blockchain.